 Style with texture in mind.

-The space between a pixie and a bob can be tricky.
+One of the trickiest parts of growing your hair can be those awkward stages in between.
+The space between a pixie and a bob can be difficult.
 “When things aren’t quite matching up and longer bits on top don’t yet meet the sides, it’s not always fun… unless you play with texture,” says Sharpton.
-This is the time to play with styling products and techniques: Hairstory Undressed is in the category of sea salt sprays, but it’s salt-free so it doesn’t sap hair of moisture; it’ll give some lift and body, and bring out natural wave if you have it, and help create it if you don’t (braid or twist your hair and let it dry or blast it with a blow-dryer).
+This is the time to play with styling products and techniques: Hairstory Undressed is in the category of texture sprays, but it’s salt-free so it doesn’t sap hair of moisture; it’ll give some lift and body, and bring out natural wave if you have it, and help create it if you don’t (braid or twist your hair and let it dry or blast it with a blow-dryer).
 Or use a curling iron to disguise any disparities in length.
 Or try a slicked-back style with Hair Balm (work it into damp hair and comb it through to set in place) or Wax for stronger yet flexible hold.

 Healthy Roots = Healthy Growth